IwanThomas/Udacity-Data-Analysis-Nanodegree/Project-3/README.md

 - a .ipynb file showing the majority of the code used
 - multiple .py files used to load csvs into sql
 - a report
+- a small sample of the XML Document parsed (the XML document I used for the project was 60 MB